Skip to content

 return res.json({ ...catalog, cache: "none" });

-2. Application cache (300 seconds): If the response cache expired but the app cache is still fresh, skip the database queries.
+2. Application key/value cache (300 seconds): if the response cache expired but this is still fresh, skip the database work.

-Build a product listing endpoint that uses caching at multiple levels.
+Build a product listing endpoint that caches at multiple levels.

 Requirements